 Good Gilbert is the kind of local we all wish we had, with an exciting and well-priced wine list, en pointe simple food and uber-friendly but deeply knowledgeable crew.
 It’s the platonic ideal of a local wine bar.

 Only open three days a week, TSA is devoted to things done slowly and well, from growing their own produce, making everything in-house and matching the owners lo-fi wines with the best from near and far.

-What makes the Summertown Aristologist so unique is the depth of commitment to its core principles.
+What makes The Summertown Aristologist so unique is the depth of commitment to its core principles.
 Principles that appear uneconomic in the extreme.
 But making big dollars was never the aim here, far from it.
 Every single decision is based around balance, around harmony, around the handcrafted over the mass produced.
 One need only look at the fittings, fixtures and flatware to see the level of bespoke detail.
 This philosophy floods through every aspect of the business, with the restaurant only open three days a week, both to provide genuine work/life balance, as well as allowing time to carefully tend and rear produce on a micro-level to supply the restaurant, with the aim of one day being self-sufficient.

-All produce is organic, with local farmers supplementing what they don’t farm themselves.
-Everything else is made in-house, from salumi and charcuterie to butter to bread to… well, plenty of wine.
-And while Von Klopper and Button’s wines are all on offer, they occupy a fraction of the 450-odd list, which captures the best of like-minded producers of the Adelaide Hills, as well as those from around the world.
+All produce is organic, with local farms supplementing what they don’t farm themselves.
+Everything else is made in-house, from salumi and charcuterie to butter, to bread from house-milled flour, to… well, plenty of wine.
+And while Van Klopper and Button wines are all on offer – as well as Fenwick’s somewhat newer Château Comme Ci, Comme Ça label – they occupy a fraction of the 300-strong list, which captures the best of like-minded producers of the Adelaide Hills, as well as those from around the world.